 - How do perceptions of risks vary by different consumer segments and experience with your brand?

-Different research techniques can help uncover risk perceptions.
+Different research techniques can help to uncover risk perceptions.
 In some cases using the different risk types as a guide and using direct questioning about barriers to change are enough, however, consumers are not always aware of their own motivations, which requires more indirect measures or experimental designs to uncover the needed insights.

 Increasing sales and improving brand image require more than just understanding what benefits consumers want, we also need to understand how they see the risks to what we promise.
-For many choices, more than one risk is present and how consumers see these risks will affect brand choice and willingness to change.
+For many choices, more than one risk is present and how consumers see these risks will affect the brand choice and willingness to change.
 Understanding these risks requires seeing choices from the consumer’s perspective so we can learn what is important to them and how to improve our offer and performance.